The old rules still apply.

 Normally when a group of cyclists converge at an intersection from opposite directions, everybody keeps to the right to leave room in the middle.
 One lady didn’t get the memo and proceeded to cross the intersection on the left and right towards me.

 I was in a bind.
 I couldn’t move to the left because of the swell of oncoming cyclists.
 I couldn’t out-flank the lady on the right because of the waiting motorists.
 So I stopped.

 Although unsteady, the woman had a determined look on her face.
 She never looked at me for she had a fixed spot on the other side of the street.

 “I need to go there,” she said as she slipped past.

 Her statement was neither rude nor impolite.
 It baffled more than irked me.
 Why was she telling me where she was going?

 As I look back, what she said is what we all need to hear.

-For me, biking began at the beginning.
+For me, biking began at the beginning when God said, “Let there be pneumatic racing tires.”
 It didn’t even dawn on me that not everybody shares this experience.
 The woman may have taken up biking that summer and being at the intersection with the cyclists, the motorists and the narrow avenue was not a simple feat but a harrowing experience.
 The fact that she was on the wrong side and biking towards me was too much.
 She just needed to go there!

-I sometimes miss those days of open skies and empty paths.
+I sometimes miss those days of open skies and empty trails.
 I also remember how nice it would have been to see another cyclist on my commute.
-I guess there is no happy medium only the reality that biking in south Minneapolis is no longer a lonesome ballad but a comedic opera: young and old, ten-speeds and fat cruisers, we are all out there, trying to make our way while trying to avoid each other.
+I guess there is no happy medium, only the reality that biking for me is no longer a lonesome ballad but a comedic opera: young and old, ten-speeds and fat cruisers, we are all out there, trying to make our way while trying to avoid each other.

 Oafa de Buffa!